 Some of the most popular things to do in the city are checking out the world’s 8th highest building, Taipei 101 and watching the changing of the guards at Chiang Kai Shek Memorial Hall.
 History buffs can enjoy the impressive Chinese art collections and learn about Chinese dynasties at the National Palace Museum or visit Taipei’s most famous temple, Longshan Temple.

 Those seeking nature, can head to Elephant Mountain for one of the best sunsets in the city or take a gondola ride to Maokong for scenic city views.

-Snacking your way through the city is another favourite pastime of travellers in Taipei.
+Snacking your way through the city is another favorite pastime of travelers in Taipei at night.
 So, be sure to head to one of the many night markets where you’ll find plenty of weird and wonderful local treats.
-More adventurous snackers should not leave Taipei without trying stinky tofu and bubble milk tea.
+More adventurous eaters should not leave Taipei without trying stinky tofu and bubble milk tea.

 Hangzhou is one of the top-ranking cities in Asia for digital nomads because of its high-speed internet, great food, low-cost of living, and vibrant night life.
 And being home to the West Lake, a top-ranked nature park in the country, solo travellers will find delight exploring the many tourist destinations in the city.

 Which is why, during my expat years in China, I always made it a point to spend my long holidays here.
 If you happen to be around Shanghai, you can reach Hangzhou in just about 2.5 hours via high-speed trains.
 From the Longxiangqiao train station in Hangzhou, take a taxi to Hubin road where your journey around the West Lake will be greeted by the Dancing Fountain.
 Afterwards, you could stroll around the vast lake and marvel at the many scenic spots which are just walking distance from each other.
 Or you could take a boat ride and enjoy the panoramic beauty of the lake amidst the verdant trees surrounding its waters.